danielwaterworth/danielwaterworth.github.io/posts/introducing-spec_object.md

 ![](../images/orb.jpg)

 *`spec_object` is a DSL for describing the behaviour of objects.
-This is useful for documentation and testing. **It is a prototype and should not be used for anything remotely serious!** Please consider thing blog post as a request for comments.*
+These descriptions can serve as documentation and aid in testing. **It is a prototype and should not be used for anything remotely serious!** Please consider this blog post as a request for comments.*

 ## Introduction

 Here's an interesting question: "what would a programming language look like that allows you to describe what a program does, but not how that is accomplished?".
-As programmers, we like to talk about declarative languages and DSLs and APIs, but how far can declarative-ness be pushed?
+As programmers, we like to talk about declarative languages, DSLs and APIs, but how far can declarative-ness be pushed?

 Like all good fundamental CS questions, it was answered in the 70s and since